The Huntley–Brinkley Report: Saturday evening broadcasts

 For most of its run, The Huntley–Brinkley Report aired only Monday through Friday, but in January 1969, the network expanded it to Saturday evenings, with Huntley and Brinkley working solo on alternating weeks, although sometimes, the other would be seen in a taped essay or commentary recorded on Friday.
-On July 19, 1969, during the Apollo 11 mission, both co-anchored live (Huntley and Brinkley were commentators during NBC's coverage of the historic moon landing, again with McGee as anchor).
+On July 19, 1969, during the Apollo 11 mission, both co-anchored live (Huntley and Brinkley were commentators during NBC's coverage of the historic Moon landing, again with McGee as anchor).
 After the Saturday edition failed to garner sufficient ratings to justify two anchors, veteran correspondent Frank McGee took over as anchor, with Sander Vanocur substituting, although the broadcast kept the HBR name.
 The Frank McGee Report, a documentary program not tied to the day's news, aired on Sundays in the time slot.

-Huntley and Brinkley's final newscast

 On February 16, 1970, NBC announced that Huntley would retire later that year.
-Huntley and Brinkley concluded their final newscast together on July 31, 1970, with the following parting words:
+Huntley and Brinkley concluded their final newscast together on July 31, 1970.

-Chet Huntley: "And so, this difficult moment is here.
-In leaving this post after almost 14 years, I recommend to you The NBC Nightly News, which begins tomorrow.
-It will be in the most capable hands of David, John Chancellor and Frank McGee.
-I'll be watching, with interest and affection.
-I might also remind you that American journalism, all of it, is the best anywhere in the world.
-I want to thank the entire staff of NBC, for this nightly broadcast has not been an individual effort by any means.
-And as for you out there, I thank you first for your patience, then for your many kindnesses and the flattering things you have said and written.
-More difficult to take, to be sure, has been your criticism, but that, too, has been helpful, and, in most cases, valid.
-But you have bolstered my conviction that this land contains incredible quality and quantity of good, common sense, and it's in no danger of being led down a primrose path by a journalist.
-At the risk of sounding presumptuous, I would say to all of you: be patient and have courage, for there will be better and happier news one day, if we work at it.
-And David, thanks for these years of happy association, and for being such an easy colleague to work with, and for all the kindnesses."